miwermi/DA-team-proj/README.md

 After cleaning data in Excel, data was analyzed in Python’s Jupyter Notebook, R & R Studio, and PostgreSQL in PG Admin 4.
 Our next step is to take the final dataset into Tableau to create visualizations of all we had discovered.

-### Presentation Draft
+### Presentation
-A draft of our final presentation can be found at: https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing
+A first rough draft of our final presentation can be found at: https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing

 ### Communication Protocols
 As a group we communicate through Zoom, Slack and even our shared GitHub repository.
 During our meetings on Zoom, we ensure all can share and be heard we each allow the others a chance to present ideas while others stay muted.
 We found that cycling alphabetically and using the “Raise Hand” feature to be helpful.